ZosoV/final_project/notes/notes_to_consider.md

 The main goal here is to analyze the properties of $X_1$ and $X_2$ in a unified way.
 For instance, in studying convergence, dependence, or to provide a probabilistic bound on their behavior, coupling allows us to mathematically reason about these properties more effectively.

 By doing so, coupling provides a powerful method to compare random variables and to analyze their stochastic relationship in a controlled manner that respects their inherent probabilistic laws.

+### Two ways of Abstraction

+There are two primary types of state abstraction: aggregation and feature selection.

+Aggregation focuses on grouping together similar states, and feature selection identifies and focuses on only the most relevant aspects or features of the state, discarding irrelevant details.